 Home to the world’s largest collection of Japanese art, this outstanding museum has exhibits including antique kimonos, paper-thin pottery and classical woodblock prints.

 Meiji Jingu is a pleasant and calming shrine close to Harajuku Station.
 Originally built as a tribute to the Emperor Meiji and his wife, the shrine is located in a breathtaking evergreen forest environment.

-Expats in Tokyo also have the traditional Japanese Kabuki theatre, an attraction that may be more suited for the more culturally adventurous expats.
-The Kabuki-za is the main venue for performances and is set in a beautiful building.
+Expats in Tokyo can also explore the traditional Japanese Kabuki theatre.
+This is an attraction that may be more suited for the more culturally adventurous expats.
+The Kabuki-za is the main venue for such performances and is set in a beautiful building.

 Are you an expat living in Tokyo?

 Expat Arrivals is looking for locals to contribute to this guide, and answer forum questions from others planning their move to Tokyo.
 Please contact us if you'd like to contribute.